Friday, October 30, 2015

 Titles like – some days you should just stay in bed, or a little adversity can pull a community together, or when it rains it pours!

-Interestingly enough in Mexico the local police are called out to help clean up disasters such as this.
-We have also seen the police painting crosswalks and speed bumps with the bright yellow warning colour, and re-installing broken or missing stop or speed limit signs.
-In Canada those jobs are handled by the city maintenance workers, or the provincial highway department employees.
-Just another small difference we have noticed between the Canadian or American and Mexican cultures.
+In Mexico, the local police are called out to help clean up disasters such as this.
+We have also seen the police painting crosswalks and speed bumps with the bright yellow warning colour, and reinstalling broken or missing stop or speed limit signs.
+In Canada, those jobs are handled by the city maintenance workers or the provincial highway department employees.
+Just another small difference we have noticed between Canadian, American, and Mexican cultures.

-As the rain continued unabated a notice was posted on various community Facebook pages asking any able-bodied people to help neighbours in areas that are flooding.
-Most of Isla Mujeres is barely above sea-level while the southern end is maybe fifty feet above sea-level.
+As the rain continued unabated, a notice was posted on various community Facebook pages asking any able-bodied people to help neighbours in areas that are flooding.
+Most of Isla Mujeres is barely above sea-level, while the southern end is maybe fifty feet above sea-level.
 That creates two problems.
 One: water runs downhill, adding more depth to the already saturated areas in the lower parts of the island.
 And two: the island is a sandbar in the beautiful turquoise Caribbean Sea.
-The tides are currently quite high, and the ocean water combined with the excess rain is creating havoc.
-The street corner across from Jax Bar & Grill had an accumulation of six inches of water, as did most of Hidalgo Avenue in Centro.
-We saw the new fire truck and crew busy pumping out the streets, moving the water into the ocean.
+The tides are currently quite high, and the ocean water, combined with the excess rain, is creating havoc.
+The street corner across from Jax Bar & Grill had six inches of water, as did most of Hidalgo Avenue in Centro.
+We saw the new fire truck and crew busy pumping out the streets and into the ocean.
 The water eventually seeps back into town: pump, dump and repeat.
 But hey, it’s warm water, not icy cold snow-melt.

 Also posted on Facebook was a plea from Isla Animals looking for temporary foster parents for several of their stray dogs.
-The lake at the Hacienda Mundaca Park was overflowing, saturating the area around the Isla Animals Clinic, soaking in through the walls and floors.
+The lake at the Hacienda Mundaca Park was overflowing, saturating the area around the Isla Animals Clinic, and soaking through the walls and floors.
 The free spay and neuter clinics were cancelled for the next few days until the weather changed.
-Eileen and Doug Regn and a crew of helpful volunteers were moping the floors and moving the animal cages around when we popped by a couple of nights ago.
-They are such a hard working group of people.
+Eileen, Doug Regn, and a crew of helpful volunteers were mopping the floors and moving the animal cages around when we popped by a couple of nights ago.
+They are such a hard-working group of people.

 Crocodile prefers pond across from Isla Animals